RaffaelCH/EffectiveSoftwareTesting/assignment01/Documentation.md

 ## frac2dec

-These are the test senarios:
+### Specification Testing for frac2dec

+Test Scenarios:

-- Simple fractions are checked to confirm the conversion is accurate for fractions that do not repeat.
+- Simple Fractions: Verify conversion accuracy for fractions without repeating decimals
-- Repeating fractions are evaluated to ensure that the repeating sequences are correctly identified and represented with parentheses.
+- Repeating Fractions: Ensure correct identification and representation of repeating sequences using parentheses
-- Fractions resulting in whole numbers verify that the absence of a fractional part is properly processed.
+- Whole Numbers: Confirm proper handling of fractions resulting in whole numbers
-- Negative fractions ascertain that the sign is correctly applied to the result, and that the function correctly handles scenarios where both numerator and denominator are negative.
+- Negative Fractions: Test for correct sign application and handling of negative numerators and denominators
-- Zero numerator cases confirm that the function returns "0"
+- Zero Numerator: Verify that the function returns "0"
-- Zero denominator cases are expected to throw an ArithmeticException, aligning with the rule against division by zero.
+- Zero Denominator: Expect an ArithmeticException to be thrown (division by zero).
-- Large numbers test the function's ability to handle integer overflow conditions.
+- Large Numbers: Test for integer overflow handling (e.g., very large numerator and/or denominator).
-- Long repeating decimals ensure that the method can handle complex repeating patterns in fractions.
+- Long Repeating Decimals: Ensure the method can handle complex repeating patterns (e.g., fractions with long repeating sequences).

-The coverage report reflects the thoroughness of the tests, with 97% instruction coverage and 100% branch coverage in the class, indicating nearly all code paths are exercised.
-In mutation testing, the method exhibits an 89% mutation coverage rate, revealing a strong resilience to potential code changes or injected faults.
-The test strength also stands at 89%, showcasing the test suite's ability to catch introduced defects effectively.

-Still it should be investigated the remaining 3% of instructions and 11% of mutations that were not covered.
-This might lead to discovering additional edge cases or rare scenarios not yet contemplated in the test suite
+Expected Coverage:

+Instruction Coverage: 97% (aiming for 100%)
+Branch Coverage: 100%

 ![frac2dec.png](frac2dec/frac2dec.png)

+### Mutation Testing for frac2dec

+Objective: Identify potential code changes or errors (mutations) that could affect functionality and assess the test suite's ability to detect these mutations.

+Mutation Coverage:

+Achieved: 89%
+Desired:Higher percentage (ideally close to 100%)

+Analysis:

+The high mutation coverage indicates the test suite is effective at exposing potential issues in the code.
+However, the remaining 11% of mutations represent areas where the tests might not be sufficient.
+Further test cases could be designed to target these uncovered mutations and strengthen the overall test suite's resilience to code changes.

 ![frac2dec_pit.png](frac2dec/frac2dec_pit.png)

 ## generate_parentheses

-These are the test senarios:
+### Specitication Testing for generate_parentheses

+Test Scenarios:

-- Negative Input: Validates that the method returns an empty list for negative values of n, as there can be no valid combinations.
+- Negative Input: Verify an empty list is returned for negative values of n (no valid combinations).
-- Zero Parentheses: Checks the behavior when n is 0, confirming that the method returns an empty list since no parentheses can be formed.
+Zero Parentheses: Confirm an empty list is returned when n is 0 (no parentheses can be formed).
-- Single Pair of Parentheses: Ensures that the method returns the only valid combination "()" when n is 1.
+- Single Pair: Ensure the method returns "()" for n equals 1 (only valid combination).
-- Two Pairs of Parentheses: Verifies that all valid combinations for n equals 2 are generated, specifically "(())" and "()()".
+- Two Pairs: Verify all combinations for n equals 2 are generated ("(())" and "()()").
-- Three Pairs of Parentheses: Tests the method’s ability to generate all valid combinations when n equals 3, checking against a known set of 5 distinct sequences.
+- Three Pairs: Test generation of all valid combinations for n equals 3 against a known set of 5 distinct sequences.
-- N Parentheses: For a larger n, such as 4, the test confirms that the method generates the correct number of unique combinations without necessarily verifying each one.
+- N Parentheses: For a larger n (e.g., 4), confirm the correct number of unique combinations are generated without necessarily verifying each one.

-The class's test coverage metrics, as provided, show strong results with 96% of instructions covered and all branches tested, indicating a rigorous verification of the code paths within the utility.
-Mutation testing results further underline the robustness of the test suite, with a 95% mutation coverage rate, suggesting that the tests are sensitive to potential changes or errors in the code, effectively catching unintended alterations that could affect functionality.

-While the test suite appears robust, the slightly less than perfect coverage suggests there may be specific scenarios or unusual cases that are not fully exercised.
-To push coverage to 100%, additional tests could be written to cover these missed instructions, ensuring the code’s behavior remains correct even in less common situations.
+Expected Coverage:

+Instruction Coverage: 96% (aiming for 100%)
+Branch Coverage: 100%

 ![paran.png](generate_parentheses/paran.png)

+### Mutation Testing for generate_parentheses

+Mutation Coverage:

+Achieved: 95%
+Desired:percentage (ideally close to 100%)

+Analysis:

+The high mutation coverage suggests a strong test suite.
+However, there might be specific edge cases or unusual scenarios not covered by the remaining 5% of mutations.
+Additional test cases targeting these areas could further enhance the test suite's robustness.

 ![paran_pit.png](generate_parentheses/paran_pit.png)